 Baker Michael Dolich started his bakery in his home kitchen before moving to this storefront location near the Grays Ferry Bridge, where he specializes in sourdough loaves and bagels, dense challah, flaky croissants and more.
 4634 Woodland Avenue.

 Best Bakeries in Northwest Philly, North Philly and the Northeast

-When her bakery caught fire a few years ago, Denise Gause was about to call it quits.
+When her bakery caught fire some years ago, Denise Gause was about to call it quits.
 But the community insisted she reopen her doors, and in 2016 the customers came flooding back.
 Her pound cakes are legendary, whether ordered plain or dressed up for a birthday party.
-2916 North 22nd Street
+2916 North 22nd Street.